oracle-livelabs/converged/microservices-cicd/int-jenkins-liquibase/integration-jenkins-liquibase.md

      ![Install GitHubApp](images/install-githubapp.png " ")

-     On the next screen, choose `Only select repositories` options and pick `<your GitHub Repository Name>/microservices-datadriven` from the drop down list.
+     On the next screen, choose `Only select repositories` options and pick `<your GitHub Repository Name>/microservices-datadriven` from the drop-down list.

       ![Install GitHubApp Repo](images/install-github-repo.png " ")